assasin34/Starbound-Server-Manager/README.md

 ### Prerequisites
 *   Python 3.x
-*   A local copy of the Starbound dedicated server.
+*   A local copy of the OpenStarbound dedicated server.

 ### Installation